 Download the official poster of this special event and encourage other teachers to take part in this project.
 Many of your students might have books at home that they would like to give away, and many students do not have access to an unlimited number of books.
 Organise a day this month when students can meet in the school hall or gym and give books to each other.

 4 Share your book giving moments on a social media platform.

 Sharing your best moments can encourage other friends, colleagues and even schools in your country to join International Book Giving Day next year.

 - Remember to add the #bookgivingday hashtag to your Instagram posts.

 - Follow the Facebook page of International Book Giving Day for regular updates.

 - Download and share the beautifully illustrated bookmarks.

 - You can also download bookplates to stick into the book presents.

-Read our posts about International Book Giving Day from 2014 and 2015 for more ideas:
+Read our other posts about International Book Giving Day for more ideas: